nagya/dotnet-proposals/RuntimeConstantInAttributes.md

 This proposal further narrows the gap between compile time constants and runtime constants, by allowing runtime constants to be used as parameters to attributes.

-The value types `RuntimeConstant` and `RuntimeConstant<T>` would be added to the framework, each wrapping a `MemberInfo` (`PropertyInfo` or `FieldInfo` only.)
-Both of these types would be allowed as types of attribute parameters.
+The value type `RuntimeConstant<T>` would be added to the framework, wrapping a `MemberInfo` (`PropertyInfo` or `FieldInfo` only.)
+This type would be allowed to be used as the type of attribute parameters.
 The corresponding attribute argument can be given with a reference to a const field, static readonly field, or static init-only property.
-The type of the field/property can be any type for `RuntimeConstant`, and must be of type `T` (or subclass) for `RuntimeConstant<T>`.
+The type of the field/property must be of `T` or subclass. `RuntimeConstant<object>` can be used to allow a field/property of any type.

+`RuntimeConstant<T>` instances can also be created from regular code with the constructor syntax, similarly how a delegate instance is created from a method group.

-Via reflection, these attribute arguments are exposed as `MemberInfo` (`FieldInfo` or `PropertyInfo`), and for analyzers as `IPropertySymbol` or `IFieldSymbol`.
+Via reflection, attribute arguments of this type are exposed as `MemberInfo` (`FieldInfo` or `PropertyInfo`), and for analyzers as `IFieldSymbol` or `IPropertySymbol`.

 Example: